franklemuchahary/linkedin-profile-analysis/README.md

 We then intend to analyze the following data points to obtain the career paths they have followed:
 - Average experience in each company (will help our readers know the ideal time to switch companies)
+- Past professional roles held by these professionals
-- Most popular education by career path
+- Most popular education level by career path
+- Most popular majors by career path
 - The most popular skills by career path

-The entire analysis will be performed in Python
+The entire analysis will be performed in Python and we will be using libraries like `Selenium`, `Plotly`, `Dash`, `re`, `multiprocessing`

 ### Deliverables: